-Recurrent cytologic and histologic abnormalities after therapy for CIN should be managed according to ASCCP guidelines.147
+Recurrent cytologic and histologic abnormalities after therapy for CIN should be managed according to ASCCP guidelines.

 There is no consensus on the treatment of biopsy-proven recurrent VIN and surgical excision can be considered.

-Monitoring after therapy for cervical disease should follow ASCCP guidelines.147 In one study of women with HIV treated for high-grade CIN, low-dose intravaginal 5-FU (2 g twice weekly for 6 months) reduced the short-term risk of recurrence.155 Clinical experience with this therapy, however, is too limited to provide a recommendation for use and no follow-up study to confirm these observations has been reported.
+Monitoring after therapy for cervical disease should follow ASCCP guidelines.
+In one study of women with HIV infection treated for high-grade CIN, low-dose intravaginal 5-FU (2 g twice weekly for 6 months) reduced the short-term risk of recurrence.
+Clinical experience with this therapy, however, is too limited to provide a recommendation for its use, and no follow-up study to confirm these observations has been reported.
 No guidelines exist regarding frequency of monitoring after therapy for VIN, but twice-yearly vulvar inspection appears reasonable for women who have been treated for VIN.
-Women who have been treated for high-grade VAIN should be managed like those with CIN2, that is, with cytology at 6 and 12 months after therapy, and annually thereafter.
+Women who have been treated for high-grade VAIN should be managed like those with CIN 2, that is, with cytology at 6 and 12 months after therapy, and annually thereafter.